-- 2 sizes of ribbed paneling nails.
+- Two sizes of ribbed paneling nails.
 The large nails are for the frame; the small nails for the flexible pieces you’ll bend.

-- 4 legs, 2 inches in diameter and 24 inches long
+- Four legs, 2 inches in diameter and 24 inches long

 - 12 cross pieces, 1 1/2 inches in diameter, 16 inches long

 Willow is still commonly used to make rustic furniture, but almost any wood will work.
-Birch, ash, maple and alder bend just fine.
-As wood dries out, it becomes less flexible, so it’s important to build your table soon after cutting materials.
-Stay away from conifers like spruce and pine (unless you don’t mind sticky sap everywhere).
+Birch, ash, maple and even alder bend just fine.
+Wood becomes less flexible as it dries out, so it’s important to build your table soon after cutting the materials.
+Stay away from conifers like spruce and pine unless you don’t mind sticky sap covering everything you own.